oukohou/trick-and-tips/readMe.md

 # tricks and tips
  collected for optimizing deeplearning models.

+all images used is in directory:

+    ./images
+while all papers referred is in directory:

+    ./papers

  **any fixes or advice is highly welcome, feel free to inform me <oukohou@outlook.com>.**

 ## 1. data augmentation.